oversys/PyPass/README.md

 # PyPass
 A password manager written in Python.
 Data is encrypted using AES-256 GCM.
 Master password + salt are hashed using SHA-512 and the key is derived using PBKDF2.
 (Python3 and Pip3 are required)

+*Check the [RELEASES.md](https://github.com/BetaLost/PyPass/blob/master/RELEASES.md) file for the update history and changelog.*

 #### You may encounter bugs while using this program.
 Feel free to open issues and/or submit pull requests.
 #### I plan on adding a TUI (terminal user interface) to this program in the future.